dlang-tour/english/gems/attributes.md

 Let's have a look at two built-in attributes as well as *user-defined attributes*.
-There are also the built-ins `@safe`, `@system` and `@trusted` which have been mentioned in the first chapter.
+There are also the built-ins `@safe`, `@system` and `@trusted` mentioned in the first chapter.

 ### `@property`